 Sail and Snorkel Michaelmas Cay

-After the 90-minute sail trip you will arrive at the unique Michaelmas Cay.
+After the 90-minute sail trip, you will arrive at the unique Michaelmas Cay.
 This picturesque sand island is rich in historical and environmental significance.
-Michaelmas Cay is located at the tip of Michaelmas Reef.
-You will see the coral and marine life thriving here.
+Michaelmas Cay is at the tip of Michaelmas Reef, and you will see the coral and marine life thriving here.

 Imagine if you could wake up on the reef?!
-Click HERE to view an awesome liveaboard package!
+Click HERE to view an excellent liveaboard package!

 Your Adventure Begins

 07:30 – Check-in at Ocean Spirit’s counter in the Reef Fleet Terminal

 08:00 – Boarding commences.
 Morning tea with muffin and focaccia served.